 There are a number of bodyweight exercises that get your heart pumping while they’re strengthening your muscles.
 That means that you’re giving your heart some exercise at the same time, which is healthy for your cardiovascular system.
 The less you rest between exercises, the better cardio workout you’ll get.

 “Stronger muscles also lead to a boost in your metabolic rate,” they say, “which means you’ll burn more calories even when your body is at rest.”
-That, in turn, can help you maintain a healthy weight—another plus for cardiovascular health.
+That, in turn, can help you maintain a healthy weight, which is another plus for cardiovascular health.

 This is probably the benefit you thought about first when considering bodyweight exercises.
 They don’t require any equipment of any kind.
-You don’t need weights, resistance bands, machines, or even workout clothes, though they’re likely to make the exercises more comfortable.
+You don’t need weights, resistance bands, machines or even workout clothes, although they’re likely to make the exercises more comfortable.

-That means you can do bodyweight exercises at home, but you can also do them when traveling, so you don’t lose what you’ve gained when you go on vacation or on a business trip.
-You can even do them at work—if you have a long day that bleeds into your regular exercise time, you can take 10 minutes to perform a few bodyweight exercises and do something good for your body.
+That means you can do bodyweight exercises at home.
+However, you can also do them when traveling, so you don’t lose what you’ve gained when you go on vacation or on a business trip.
+You can even do them at work.
+If you have a long day that bleeds into your regular exercise time, you can take a few minutes to perform a few bodyweight exercises and do something good for your body.

 When you lift weights, you don’t typically move a lot.
-You perform the lift in a small space, and try to limit any excess movement to help reduce risk of injury.
-Often you’re sitting or lying down, so you have the chair or bench to support you.
+You perform the lift in a small space and try to limit any excess movement to help reduce the risk of injury.
+Often, you’re sitting or lying down, so you have the chair or bench to support you.

-That’s good news, because studies show that if we’re not working on it, we all start to lose our balance as we age.
+That’s good news because studies show that if we’re not working on it, we all start to lose our balance as we age.
 That can lead to falls and other injuries that can severely affect quality of life.
-In fact, one out of three people aged 65 and older fall each year, resulting in over 20,000 deaths in the year 2009.
+In fact, one out of three people aged 65 and older fall each year, resulting in more than 20,000 deaths in the year 2009.

 It’s not only about your muscular strength.
 The sensory cortex of the brain takes in information from your surroundings to help you keep your balance as you move about your day, but age can make that cortex less sensitive.
 The processing of the environmental information slows down, which can result in a stumble or fall.

-“Body weight training is safer as it doesn’t involve the lifting of heavy weights and doesn’t require any specialized training,” says professional training Jeff Cowan.
-Because you’re using your own bodyweight, your joints can more easily adapt to the training, and usually even benefit from it.
+“Bodyweight training is safer as it doesn’t involve the lifting of heavy weights and doesn’t require any specialized training,” says professional training Jeff Cowan.
+Because you’re using your own bodyweight, your joints can more adapt to the training easily and usually even benefit from it.
 You’re also more likely to feel when you’re “off,” and can adjust your exercise as needed to avoid injuries.

-In addition, you’re typically using multiple joints and muscles, rather than isolating one or two, so you’re getting more support in the movement, reducing strain on any on particular joint or muscle group.
+In addition, you’re typically using multiple joints and muscles, rather than isolating one or two, so you’re getting more support in the movement, reducing strain on any one particular joint or muscle group.

 Types of Bodyweight Exercises

 - The inchworm: Start by standing up tall.
-Bend over and touch your fingertips to the floor (keeping the legs straight if you can).
-Slowly lower down and walk your hands forward into a push-up position.
-Hold for a few seconds, then walk your feet up to meet your hands.
-Repeat across the room for 4-5 reps.
+Bend over and touch your fingertips to the floor, keeping the legs straight if you can.
+Lower down slowly and walk your hands forward into a push-up position.
+Hold for a few seconds, and then walk your feet up to meet your hands.
+Repeat across the room for four or five reps.

-- The burpee: One of the best bodyweight exercises for working your heart, too, the burpee is challenging.
-Stand tall, feet shoulder-width apart, jump up, clap your hands over your head, and then bend down into a squat.
+- The burpee: One of the best bodyweight exercises for working your heart too, the burpee is challenging.
+Stand tall with your feet shoulder-width apart.
+Jump up, clap your hands over your head and then bend down into a squat.
 Jump your feet behind you and lower down into a push-position.
 Perform one push-up, then jump your feet back up between your hands, and jump back up to your feet.
-The push-up strengthens your arm and shoulder muscles, as well as your core.
+The push-up strengthens your arm and shoulder muscles as well as your core.
 The jumping gives you a burst of cardio.

 - Single leg deadlift: Stand with the feet together.
 Lift the right leg behind you slightly, then lower your upper body while raising the right leg behind you.
-Your left knee will naturally bend a little.
+Your left knee will bend a little naturally.
 Reach your arms toward the floor, touching the floor if you can.
 Raise up and lower the right leg, then repeat on the other side.

 - L Seat: Sit on the floor with your legs straight out in front of you, feet flexed.
 Place your hands palm down on the floor by your hips.
-Round your torso a little, and lift your hips off the ground.
-Hold for 5-10 seconds and release.
+Round your torso a little and lift your hips off the ground.
+Hold for 5 to 10 seconds and release.

 For best results, work your bodyweight exercises into a routine.
-Try 10 push-ups, 30 jumping jacks, a 15-second plank, 5 burpees, and then 20 squats, for example.
-Repeat 3-5 times.
+Try 10 push-ups, 30 jumping jacks, a 15-second plank, five burpees and then 20 squats, for example.
+Repeat three to five times.
 Vary up the routine to include more exercises that are particularly challenging for you.

-If you are looking for ways to lose weight, build muscle, have more energy throughout the day, and get healthier… without having to become a total health and fitness nut, then check out the Bodyweight Blender program.
+If you are looking for ways to lose weight, build muscle, have more energy throughout the day and get healthier without having to become a total health and fitness nut, then check out the Bodyweight Blender program, here!